stevtymz/EXPENSE/README.md

-# Laravel 8 project for managing expenses and income
+# Laravel 8 project for managing expenses and income / still under improvement

 It was deveolped using  laravel quickadmin panel tool.